god-plans/god-panel-documention/README.md

 ## 📖 What is God Panel?

-God Panel is a modern, feature-rich admin dashboard system built with Nuxt 3 and Vue 3.
+God Panel is a modern, feature-rich admin dashboard system built with nuxt 4 and Vue 3.
 It provides a complete solution for building administrative interfaces with beautiful design, powerful functionality, and excellent developer experience.

 ## ✨ Features

-- 🚀 **Modern Tech Stack**: Built with Nuxt 3, Vue 3, and TypeScript
+- 🚀 **Modern Tech Stack**: Built with nuxt 4, Vue 3, and TypeScript
 - 🎨 **Beautiful UI**: Modern design system with customizable themes
 - 🔧 **Component Library**: Comprehensive set of reusable components
 - 🌐 **Internationalization**: Full i18n support for multiple languages